Lesley Manville

-Early life
+Early life and education

-Manville was born in Brighton, East Sussex, the daughter of Jean, a former ballet dancer, and Ron Manville, a taxi driver.
+Manville was born in Brighton, East Sussex, the daughter of Norma (known as Jean), a former ballet dancer, and Ron Manville, a taxi driver.
 She was brought up in nearby Hove, the youngest of three daughters.
 Training as a soprano singer from age 8, she was twice under-18 champion of Sussex.
 She began acting as a teenager, appearing in television series such as King Cinder.
 At age 15, she gained a place at the Italia Conti Academy of Theatre Arts.